geoffreygarrett/geoffreygarrett/README.md

 ### Spotlight 💡
 The next launch, retrieved from the
 <a href="https://thespacedevs.com/">The Space Devs</a>' public API, is the
-Falcon 9 Block 5 | Starlink Group 2-9 at the
+Falcon 9 Block 5 | Starlink Group 5-9 at the
-<a href="">Space Launch Complex 4E</a> in
+<a href="https://en.wikipedia.org/wiki/Cape_Canaveral_Air_Force_Station_Space_Launch_Complex_40">Space Launch Complex 40</a> in
-Vandenberg SFB, CA, USA
+Cape Canaveral, FL, USA
 <img width="17" src="https://raw.githubusercontent.com/lipis/flag-icons/main/flags/4x3/us.svg" />
-at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20230508T000000">2023-05-08 00:00:00 UTC</a>.
+at <a href="https://www.timeanddate.com/worldclock/fixedtime.html?iso=20230509T045800">2023-05-09 04:58:00 UTC</a>.
 Until
-then, this launch pad will have seen 108 out of 717 launches in this region.
-The mission's status is currently To Be Determined (TBD) 🟧  which means:
+then, this launch pad will have seen 179 out of 885 launches in this region.
+The mission's status is currently To Be Confirmed (TBC) 🟨  which means:
-*current date is a placeholder or rough estimation based on unreliable or interpreted sources.*
+*awaiting official confirmation - current date is known with some certainty.*
 <br>
 <blockquote>
   A batch of satellites for the Starlink mega-constellation - SpaceX's project for space-based Internet communication system.